-- (a) Contents of Motion.
-The following provisions, to the extent applicable, are added to the enumerated lists of material provisions set forth in Bankruptcy Rule 4001(b)(1)(B), (c)(1)(B), and (d)(1)(B): - (1) the amount of cash collateral the party seeks permission to use or the amount of credit the
+(a) Contents of Motions.
+The following provisions enumerated below, to the extent applicable, are added to the enumerated lists of material provisions set forth in Bankruptcy Rule 4001(b)(1)(B), (c)(1)(B), and (d)(1)(B).
+These provisions should be prominently highlighted and easily identified in the motion; failure to do so may result in such provisions being deemed denied by the Court:

-- party seeks to obtain, including any committed amount or the existence of a borrowing base formula and the estimated availability under the formula; - (2) material conditions to closing and borrowing, including budget provisions; - (3) pricing and economic terms, including letter of credit fees, commitment fees, any other fees, and the treatment of costs and expenses of the lender, any agent for the lender, and their respective professionals; - (4) any effect on existing liens of the granting of collateral or adequate protection provided to the lender and any priority or super priority provisions; - (5) any carve-outs from liens or super priorities; - (6) any cross-collateralization provision that elevates prepetition debt to administrative expense (or higher) status or that secures pre-petition debt with liens on post-petition assets (which liens the creditor would not otherwise have by virtue of the pre-petition security agreement or applicable law); - (7) any roll-up provision which applies the proceeds of post-petition financing to pay, in whole or in part, prepetition debt or which otherwise has the effect of converting pre-petition debt to post-petition debt; - (8) any provision that would limit the Court's power or discretion in a material way, or would interfere with the exercise of the fiduciary duties, or restrict the rights and powers, of the trustee, debtor in possession, or a committee appointed under sections 1102 or 1114 of the Bankruptcy Code, or any other fiduciary of the estate, in connection with the operation, financing, use or sale of the business or property of the estate, but excluding any agreement to repay post-petition financing in connection with a plan or to waive any right to incur liens that prime or are pari passu with liens granted under section 364 of the Bankruptcy Code; - (9) any limitation on the lender's obligation to fund certain activities of the trustee, debtor in possession, or a committee appointed under sections 1102 or 1114 of the Bankruptcy Code; - (10) termination or default provisions, including events of default, any effect of termination or default on the automatic stay or the lender's ability to enforce remedies, any cross-default provision, and any terms that provide that the use of cash collateral or the availability of credit will cease on (i) the filing of a challenge to the lender's pre-petition lien or the lender's pre-petition claim based on the lender's pre-petition conduct; (ii) entry of an order granting relief from the automatic stay other than an order granting relief from the stay with respect to material assets; (iii) the grant of a change of venue with respect to the case or any adversary proceeding; (iv) management changes or the departure, from the debtor, of any identified employees; (v) the expiration of a specified time for filing a
+- (1) the amount of cash collateral the party seeks permission to use or the amount of credit the party seeks to obtain, including any committed amount or the existence of a borrowing base formula and the estimated availability under such formula; - (2) material conditions to closing and borrowing, including budget provisions; - (3) pricing and economic terms, including letter of credit fees, commitment fees, any other fees, and the treatment of costs and expenses of the lender(s), any agent for the lender(s), and their respective professionals; - (4) any effect on existing liens of the granting of collateral or adequate protection provided to the lender(s) and any priority or superpriority provisions; - (5) any carve-outs from liens or superpriority provisions; - (6) any cross-collateralization provision or other provision that elevates prepetition debt to administrative expense (or higher) status or that secures prepetition debt with liens on postpetition assets (which liens the creditor would not otherwise have by virtue of the prepetition security agreement or applicable law); - (7) any rollup provision that applies the proceeds of postpetition financing to pay, in whole or in part, prepetition debt or which otherwise has the effect of converting prepetition debt to postpetition debt; - (8) any provision that would limit the Court's power or discretion in a material way, or would interfere with the exercise of the fiduciary duties, or restrict the rights and powers, of the trustee, debtor in possession, or a committee appointed under sections 1102 or 1114 of the Bankruptcy Code, or any other fiduciary of the estate, in connection with the operation, financing, use or sale of the business or property of the estate, but excluding any agreement to repay postpetition financing in connection with a plan or to waive any right to incur liens that prime or are pari passu with liens granted under section 364 of the Bankruptcy Code; - (9) any limitation on the lender's obligation to fund certain activities of the trustee, the debtor in possession or a committee appointed under sections 1102 or 1114 of the Bankruptcy Code; - (10) termination or default provisions, including events of default, any effect of termination or default on the automatic stay or the lender's ability to enforce remedies, any cross-default provision, and any terms that provide that the use of cash collateral or the availability of credit will cease on (i) the filing of a challenge to the lender's prepetition lien or the lender's prepetition claim based on the lender's prepetition conduct; (ii) entry of an order granting relief from the automatic stay other than an order granting relief from the stay with respect to material assets; (iii) the grant of a change of venue with respect to the case or any adversary proceeding; (iv) management changes or the departure, from the debtor, of any identified employees; (v) the expiration of a specified time for filing a plan; or (vi) the making of a motion by a party in interest seeking any relief (as distinct from an order granting such relief);